ngxs/store/docs/advanced/sub-states.md

 # Sub Stores
 Complex and large state graphs are difficult to manage.
-Oftentimes we need to break these down into sub states that we can manage the items on a individual basis.
+Oftentimes we need to break these down into sub states that we can manage on a individual basis.
 With NGXS, we can use a concept called sub states to handle this.

 ## Example